DustyShap/lets_get_together_v2/README.md

 ### Setup Instructions

-1.Install requirements:
+Install requirements:

 `pip install -r requirements.txt`

-2.Run Program:

 ### Application Instructions

+`scripts/generate <filename.csv>` to generate groups from an input file

+`scripts/generate faker` to generate groups from randomly generated names using the Faker library

 ### Running tests
-You can run this project's tests by inputting `pytest` on the command line.
+You can run this project's tests by inputting `scripts/test` from the command line.